Hitting Times and Positions in Rare Events: Where do orbits hit small sets?

 \end{theorem}

-Recall that the distributions $\mathrm{law}_{\mu_{A_{l}}}(\psi_{A_{l}})$ of the first components of the $\widetilde{\Psi}_{A_{l}}$ may not involve any dynamics, but their convergence is of course necessary for convergence of the processes as in (\ref{Eq_dhbsdhfsdhfsdhdbhhbjhjbhbhbhb}).
+Observe that the distributions $\mathrm{law}_{\mu_{A_{l}}}(\psi_{A_{l}})$ of the first components of the $\widetilde{\Psi}_{A_{l}}$ may not involve any dynamics, but their convergence is of course necessary for convergence of the processes as in (\ref{Eq_dhbsdhfsdhfsdhdbhhbjhjbhbhbhb}).
 For the abstract theory we will therefore take the assumption

-that they converge to the law of some particular random element $\psi$ of $\mathfrak{F}$, as our starting point.
+that they converge to the law of some particular random element $\psi$ of $\mathfrak{Z}$, as our starting point.
 (Note that this is not particularly restrictive.
-By compactness of $\mathfrak{M}(\mathfrak{F})$, every sequence contains a subsequence along which (\ref{Eq_cnbvmcbvmbmybvmyvbyb}) is satisfied.)
+By compactness of $\mathfrak{M}(\mathfrak{Z})$, every sequence contains a subsequence along which (\ref{Eq_cnbvmcbvmbmybvmyvbyb}) is satisfied.)
 The question will then be under what conditions (\ref{Eq_cnbvmcbvmbmybvmyvbyb}) entails convergence of the processes $\Psi_{A_{l}}$ to some (or some particular) random sequence $\Psi$.

-In some natural situations, condition (\ref{Eq_cnbvmcbvmbmybvmyvbyb}) relates the local observables $\psi_{A_{l}}$ to the local regularity of $\mu$ on the $A_{l}$.
-In the prototypical example of normalizing interval charts from the previous subsection, this is always satisfied if the subintervals $A_{l}$ shrink to a distinguished point $x^{\ast}\in X$ at which (a suitable version of) the invariant density $d\mu/d\lambda$ (with $\lambda$ denoting Lebesgue measure) is continuous and strictly positive, in which case the limit variable $\psi$ is uniformly distributed on $\mathfrak{F}=[0,1]$.
+In some natural situations, condition (\ref{Eq_cnbvmcbvmbmybvmyvbyb}) relates the local observables $\psi_{A_{l}}$ to the local regularity of $\mu$ on the $A_{l}$:

+\begin{example} [\textbf{Normalizing interval charts}]Assume that $X$ is an interval, and $\mu$ is absolutely continuous w.r.t.
+Lebesgue measure $\lambda$.
+Suppose that the $A_{l}$ are subintervals which shrink to a distinguished point $x^{\ast }\in X$ at which (a suitable version of) the density $d\mu/d\lambda$ is continuous and strictly positive.
+Define $\psi_{A_{l}}:A_{l}\rightarrow \lbrack0,1]$ to be the normalizing interval chart from the previous subsection.
+Then (\ref{Eq_cnbvmcbvmbmybvmyvbyb}) holds, with the limit variable $\psi$ uniformly distributed on $\mathfrak{Z}=[0,1]$. \end{example}

 Considering a sequence of local processes under one probability measure $\nu$ which doesn't depend on $l$, we usually lose stationarity, but gain the possibility of freely switching measures.